 The Cherokee Sheriff's Office participates in three accreditation processes with the American Correctional Association (ACA), National Commission on Correctional Health Care (NCCHC), and the standards established by the National Prison Rape Elimination Committee (NPREC).
 The United States Department of Justice passed the Prison Rape Elimination Act in 2003 (PREA).
 In order for correctional facilities to be considered compliant, they are required to be audited by certified Department of Justice auditors every three years.

-The Cherokee Sheriff's Office has been participating in the NCCHC accreditation process since 2004.
-The Cherokee Sheriff's Office has since received compliance every three-year audit cycle since then, and our most recent re-accreditation was awarded in February of 2018.
-The next audit is scheduled for November of 2019.
-In August of 2019, the Cherokee Sheriff's Office achieved its first accreditation with the American Correctional Association.
+The Cherokee Sheriff’s Office has been participating in the NCCHC accreditation process since 2004.
+The Cherokee Sheriff’s Office has since received compliance every three-year audit cycle since then, and our most recent re-accreditation was awarded in April of 2023.
+The next audit will take place in April 2026.

 There are several benefits to maintaining A.C.A. accreditation.
 It ensures that best practices in the Adult Detention Center are being followed, creates a safer environment for employees and inmates, can reduce insurance premiums for the agency, and improves staff morale and professionalism.